Investigate a file

 - Deep analysis

 Different users may see dissimilar values in the devices in organization section of the file prevalence card.
-This is because the card displays information based on the RBAC scope that a user has.
-Meaning, if a user has been granted visibility on a specific set of devices, they will only see the file organizational prevalence on those devices.
+This is because the card displays information based on the role-based access control (RBAC) scope that a user has.
+This means if a user has been granted visibility on a specific set of devices, they will only see the file organizational prevalence on those devices.

 Incidents and alerts

-The Incidents and alerts tab provides a list of incidents that are associated with the file, as well as the alerts the file is linked to.
+The Incidents and alerts tab provides a list of incidents that are associated with the file and the alerts the file is linked to.
 This list covers much of the same information as the incidents queue.
-You can choose what kind of information is shown by selecting Customize columns from the toolbar above the column headers.
+You can choose what kind of information is shown by selecting Customize columns.
+You can also filter the list by selecting Filter.

 Observed in organization